-Broadly speaking, it is separated into dependant and independent constituents.
+Broadly speaking, it is separated into dependent and independent constituents.
 This may not appear to be an obvious initial separation, but is based on the underlying idea that a term (or "entity") may exist in a state that is independent from another (e.g. anatomy, imaging acquisition) or be dependent on an "independent entity", e.g. pathology, procedure, imaging observation.

 One of the most interesting parts of the ontology is the pathology section which details the relationships between pathology as experienced in clinical practice.

 Top level headings

 - dependent continuant

 - pathophysiologic process

 - independent continuant